deathtothecorporation/plunder-docs/a-simple-cog/hello-world.md

 First, create the file `sire/test_cog.sire` with the above contents and save it.

-Now, choose a directory where you want you plunder ships to get created.
+Now, choose a directory where you want your plunder ships to get created.
 We'll use a `my_ships` directory for the examples here.
 We'll proclaim that the name of the ship that contains this cog will be "hello_world".
 Thus, the command to boot this ship and initiate this cog is: